blacklightpy/vaultofknowledge/06. Collected Knowledge/Animism vs Abrahamic Religions.md

 Lingam means symbol.
 The Shiva Lingam consists of the Pullingam and the Pitham (Source).

+**Later understanding:**
 Lingam is used to refer to Shiva as the generator, and Yoni is used to refer to Shakthi as the womb (as Jagat-Yoni), but the analogies are different from the material world, as they are formless and not the same as the human body.
-In other words, the divine
+In other words, the divine masculine or feminine is not the same as the living masculine or feminine.

 **Puranas:**
 - Shiv Mahapurana 1.11 (Shiv and Parvathi (Pitham) Union)